Looking for a cloud-hosted SSO solution? Learn more about Duo Single Sign-On.

 Leave all other options set at their defaults.

 After you've entered all the required information click Add.
-You will be returned to the "SAML" page.
+You'll return to the "SAML" page.

 Click on the name Duo_Access_Gateway under "Configuration List".
 This will open a window on the right side of the screen.
 Make note of the values in the Authentication Request and Assertion Consumer fields.
 You will need this information to configure Sumo Logic to work with the Duo Access Gateway.